Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

     ![Customer Setting tab.](Images/CustomerSettingsTab.png)
     Here you will find two settings: "Customer traits included in:" and "Customer Id value"

-   - Customer traits included in:
+   - Send customer traits in:
-     - Identify - This option will trigger a separate identify event along with the Customer Login, Customer Register, Consent Updated and Customer Updated events.
+     - Identify Only - This option will trigger a separate Identify event along with the Customer Login, Customer Register, Consent Updated and Customer Updated events.
 This Event will contain the Customer specific properties.
+     - Identify and context traits - This option will trigger a separate Identify event along with the specific Customer Events.
+Also, the Customer specific properties will be included in all the Tracking Events.
+The customer properties will pe present in the "context" -> "traits" array.
+     - Identify and properties - This option will trigger a separate Identify event along with the specific Customer Events.
+Also, the Customer specific properties will be included in all the Tracking Events.
+The customer properties will pe present in the "properties" array.
-     - Track context traits - No Identify event will be triggered.
+     - Context traits only - No Identify event will be triggered.
 Instead, the Customer specific properties will be included in all the Events.
-The properties will pe present in the "context" array.
+The customer properties will pe present in the "context" -> "traits" array.
-     - Track context properties - No Identify event will be triggered.
+     - Properties only - No Identify event will be triggered.
 Instead, the Customer specific properties will be included in all the Events.
 The properties will pe present in the "properties" array.

-   - Customer ID value
+   - Segment user ID
      - Default user id - Use the Prestashop user ID as the Customer ID value
      - Custom user id - You can specify a certain field from the Database ***(id_customer needs to be mentioned in the used table if a different table than ps_customer is used)***
      - Email dash - Use the email hash of the customer as the Customer ID value.
 You can also add a Prefix and a Suffix to the email hash.
-     - Do not use user id - Use an anonymous ID as the Customer ID value

     > **Note**: Make sure to click Save after you are satisfied with the configurations.